-I wrote last week about the splendid new Solitude XCS2 noise cancelling headphones.
-The quick summary of that review is that they offer extraordinary sound quality that is massively better than Bose, but their noise cancelling isn’t quite so good.
+I wrote last week about the new Solitude XCS2 noise cancelling headphones.
+The quick summary of that review is that they offer very good sound quality that is better than Bose, but their noise cancelling isn’t as good.
 Oh yes, and their cost is (currently) one third of the price of the Bose QC25 headphones ($98 instead of $299).
+(Update/Note – we don’t believe the Solitude XCS2 headphones are available any more and the company seems to have disappeared.)

 But what of the Bose QC25 headphones?
 If the ultimate in noise cancelling is important to you, should you spend the extra $201 and get the QC25 instead of the Solitude?
-This review attempts to answer that question (TL;DR : Maybe).
+This review attempts to answer that question (TL;DR : Probably).
+(Update – the QC25 headphones are now available for $170 on Amazon, making for a much easier buying decision.)

 What You Get and What is Different